Open firewall ports in Debian like systems — Ansible module ufw

 How to open firewall ports in Debian-like systems with Ansible?
-I’m going to show you a live demo and some simple Ansible code.
+I’m going to show you a live Playbook and some simple Ansible code.
 I’m Luca Berton and welcome to today’s episode of Ansible Pilot.

 Ansible open firewall ports in Debian-like systems